johnwalkington/fun-in-the-sun/README.md

 These scripts are meant to perform analysis in SQL on customer reviews and product listings and create figures

 14. Run database.py

+Be sure to update the .env with the proper credentials to access your instance.

 15. Run postgres-sql-python.py